CharleneMcKeown/Integration-Workshop/README.md

 <img src="imgs/logicapp11.PNG">

-### Monitoring and Alerting?
+You can go and look at the Event Grid subscription that was set up for us behind the scenes.

-In the search bar at the top, search for **Event Grid Subscriptions** and click on it.
+16. In the search bar at the top, search for **Event Grid Subscriptions** and click on it.
 Filter on **Topic Type - Service Bus Namespaces** and your subscription and location.
 You should see an **Event Grid Subscription** matching the name you chose in the Logic App step.
-Click on it.

-You will see some metrics and
+Click on it and explore some of the tabs; you can see metrics, filter options, features like retry policies, dead-lettering and batching as well as the webhook endpoint for your Logic App, which was configured when the Logic App Event Grid connector was created as part of your workflow.

 <img src="imgs/eventgridsub.PNG">

+### Event Grid

+Let's explore event grid a bit more.

+**disable logic app first**

+1. Create a storage account
+2. Create a container..
+3. Create a new event grid subscription with service bus as the handler
+4. filter for .pdfs
+5. storage explorer / browser
+6. upload ten files (provided in github)
+7. observe messages in service bus matching the filter